What is compost?

 Upon arrival at our home, the horse will be immediately and carefully laid upon a bed of wood chips and sawdust.
 We then fully cover the horse in a blanket of wood chips and stall waste.
 From there we will mark the location for our records, place thermometers, and allow nature to take its course inside of what looks like a large pile of dirt.

-Inside of the pile is where all of the natural processes will take place.
-We meticulously monitor the compost piles —temperature readings, moisture levels, turning, pile shape, etc.— and after two, full heat cycles and time for curing, we will have created what appears to be richly colored dirt.
+Inside of the pile is a where all of the natural processes will take place over a matter of months.
+We meticulously monitor the compost piles —temperature readings, moisture levels, turning/aeration, pile shape, etc.— and after two, full heat cycles and time for curing, we will have created a safe and stable compost.

-Looks are deceiving though, because the process that has taken place has nullified any barbiturates that were in the animal’s system, eliminated any pathogens and weeds, and has left us with a nutrient-dense soil amendment that can be utilized in a myriad of ways. (see below)
+The process that has taken place has nullified any barbiturates that were in the animal’s system, eliminated pathogens and weeds, and has left us with a nutrient-dense soil amendment that can be utilized in a myriad of ways. (see below) Specific advantages of compost include a slower release of plant-available nutrients, a more stable form of nitrogen that is less likely to leach into water supplies, and the advantage of increased water-holding capacity and water retention in the soil.

 Uses for compost